segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/kotlin-android/destination-plugins/appsflyer-kotlin-android.md

 ### Revenue Tracking

-The destination automatically recognizes spec'd `revenue` property and translates them to AppsFlyer's revenue tracking method.
+The destination automatically recognizes spec-matching `revenue` property and translates them to AppsFlyer's revenue tracking method.

 ### Transaction De-duplication

-The destination automatically recognizes the spec'd `orderId` property, and sends it as the Transaction ID to AppsFlyer for revenue de-duplication.
+The destination automatically recognizes the spec-matching `orderId` property, and sends it as the Transaction ID to AppsFlyer for revenue de-duplication.

 ### In-App Purchase Receipts